Is There a Cure For Alcoholism?

 Heavy alcohol use is considered more than 3 drinks for women and more than 4 drinks on any day for men.6 Drinking at these levels may put you at a higher risk of developing an alcohol use disorder; however, any amount of alcohol can have negative both short- and long-term negative effects.

-Alcohol Dependence Vs. Alcohol Use Disorder
+Are Alcohol Dependence and Alcohol Use Disorder the Same?

 Although sometimes used interchangeably, the phenomenon of alcohol dependence and the diagnosis of alcohol use disorder are not the same thing.
 Although physiological dependence is a common feature of addiction, it does not constitute addiction on its own.